 Diversification can help to keep your investments protected during financial hardships.
-If one market takes a turn for the worst, you don’t have all your money tied up in one spot.
+If one market takes a turn for the worst, you don't have all your money tied up in one spot.
 You can weather the storm and keep on moving.
 Does this also apply to your hotel guests?
 Should you be attracting as many types of guests as possible, or focus on a single segment?
-Diversifying your guests can offer the same type of protection for your hotel as it does your other investments, but what does it do to guest satisfaction?
+Diversifying your guests can offer the same kind of protection for your hotel as it does for your other investments, but what does it do to guest satisfaction?
 Are your guests always compatible?

-Picture a business traveler watching the news over their breakfast, next to a family with young energetic children preparing for vacation.
+Picture a business traveler watching the news over their breakfast, next to a family with young, energetic children preparing for vacation.
 The noise or behavior from one group might negatively affect the others and lead to dissatisfied or angry guests.
-Parents may not want their children exposed to the stories on the news, and the excitement of the children might disrupt the business travelers morning.
+Parents may not want their children exposed to the stories on the news, and the excitement of the children might disrupt the business traveler's morning.
 Neither guest is getting the experience they paid for, and ultimately that will fall back on the hotel.
 Poor reviews or even requests for discounts and refunds are not far behind when these interactions occur.

 Many hotels take the Jack-of-All-Trades approach, but this is a quick way to create a very bland and generic environment.
 Focusing on one segment and catering to their specific needs can make your property a highlight of the travel experience and more than just a shower and sheets.